On-Sagar-Khanal/On-Sagar-Khanal.github.io/_pages/Contact.md

 permalink: /Contact/
 ---

-## Form to get in touch
+## Form from formspree to get in touch. redirects to purely html page

-Fill out the form below, and I'll get back to you as soon as possible.
+Hi there, Please send you message through here.

 <!-- copied from formspree -->
 <form